-The Garmin G5000 includes the state-of-the-art Garmin GFC™ 700 Automatic Flight Control System (AFCS), which the design of the retrofit allowed for inclusion in the glareshield.
-The Garmin GFC™ 700 is a dual-channel, fail-passive, three-axis, digital autopilot which can give you more options to fly and land your aircraft.
+The Garmin G5000 includes the state-of-the-art Garmin GFC™ 700 Automatic Flight Control System (AFCS), which the design of the retrofit allowed for inclusion in the glare shield.
+The Garmin GFC™ 700 is a dual-channel, fail-passive, three-axis, digital autopilot that can give you more options to fly and land your aircraft.
 This allows you to fly down to comparable minimums of an ILS approach.
-The Garmin G5000 allows for pilots to choose a visual approach, which has a vertical flight path that is combined with a three-degree autopilot down to selected minimums.
+The Garmin G5000 allows pilots to choose a visual approach, which has a vertical flight path combined with a three-degree autopilot down to selected minimums.

-Garmin’s Underspeed protection (USP) is a feature of the Garmin G5000 that help prevents stalling.
+Garmin’s Underspeed protection (USP) is a feature of the Garmin G5000 that helps prevents stalling.
 If the aircraft approaches a stall condition, the Garmin AFCS will pitch down and level the wings to keep the aircraft from stalling.
-This also provides for couple go around’s, emergency descent for loss of cabin pressure, and over speed protection.
+This also provides for couple go around’s, emergency descent for loss of cabin pressure, and over-speed protection.

 The Garmin G5000 provides optional SVT™ synthetic vision technology.
 SVT™ gives you a clear 3D image of the terrain so you can see clearly even in the most difficult IFR conditions.
 This option also shows flight plan routes, airports, traffic targets, obstacles, datalink weather, and more.
 The G5000’s SVT™ uses the U.S. obstacle database and has a color-coded terrain alerting system for when you encounter any proximity conflicts.

 The touchscreen controllers provide a graphical intuitive menu system grouping common items like traffic, weather, TAWS, charts, flight path, direct to, nearest, and more.